 However, by pursuing a no-fault divorce, the division of marital assets will be as “fair” as possible.
 Your ex will not be “punished” for their infidelity by Maryland courts.
 Their previous actions may not be able to be presented as evidence for a more beneficial divorce decree.

-If you're still not sure what you should do after catching your ex in virtual infidelity, talk to a Maryland divorce lawyer like the ones at JC Law.
+If you’re still not sure what you should do after catching your ex in virtual infidelity, talk to a Maryland divorce lawyer like the ones at The Law Office of James E. Crawford, Jr. & Associates, LLC.
 We offer free initial consultations so you can consider the advantages and disadvantages of each form of divorce, as well as get a measure of how we might approach your case, what you should expect, and how much it may cost.